gtewksbury/Microsoft-Bot-Framework-HOL/lab 8 - Azure Bot Services/README.md

 ![Create Azure Web Bot App](https://github.com/gtewksbury/Microsoft-Bot-Framework-HOL/blob/master/lab%208%20-%20Azure%20Bot%20Services/images/azure-test.png)

 By default, *Web App Bots* have enabled the *Web Chat* **channel** (we'll see where this is done in a moment).
-This same web chat experience can easily be added to your own web applications via [Microsoft Bot Frameworks Embedded Web Chat Control](https://github.com/Microsoft/BotFramework-WebChat).
+This same web chat experience can easily be added to your own web applications via the [Microsoft Bot Frameworks Embedded Web Chat Control](https://github.com/Microsoft/BotFramework-WebChat).

 ## Channels